George Hees: Politics

 He ran for the leadership of the PC Party at its 1967 leadership convention, and placed fourth in a field of eleven on the first ballot.
 He remained for two further ballots before withdrawing, and supporting the eventual winner, Nova Scotia Premier Robert Stanfield.

-He was noted as being involved in a memorable case of battery, in which he forcefully ejected a campaign worker from his room, striking his head against the door.
-Hees tried to plead self-defence, which failed due to the lack of imminent harm anticipated by him (MacDonald v.
-Hees (1974), 46 D.L.R.
-(3d) (N.S.T.D.)).
+He was noted for being involved in a 1972 election campaign incident.
+On 22 September 1972, Hees forcefully ejected campaign worker Douglas MacDonald from his motel room in Trenton, Nova Scotia.
+He struck MacDonald's head against the door, shattering some glass that lacerated him in several places.
+During the trial, Hees tried to plead self-defence.
+His plea failed and on 22 February 1974, the Nova Scotia Supreme Court ordered him to pay $6,175 to MacDonald.

 He was not named to Cabinet during the Joe Clark government in 1979–80, and was quoted saying, as Clark stepped down in the 1983 leadership race, "We've got him!
 We've got the S.O.B."

 In 1981, Hees was the Chairman of the Canada-US Permanent Joint Board on Defence.
 In this role, he was the first Canadian to bring to the attention of then-Prime Minister Pierre Trudeau the US request to test nuclear-capable cruise missiles over Canadian territory.

 When Brian Mulroney led the party to a majority government in 1984, Hees was named Minister of Veterans Affairs.
 Hees retired from politics at the 1988 Canadian federal election.
 In 1989 he was made an Officer of the Order of Canada.